-- 1. A test user (username = "tester", password = "{iSchoolUI}".
-PLEASE NOTE: We have changed the password that in the current semester.
-The old password is mentioned in some of the tutorial videos.
-Please be sure to use the new password instead. - 2.
+- 1. A test user (username = "tester", password = "{iSchoolUI}" - 2.
 Sufficient test data present in the database to allow for testing all functions

 Submission Method

 Follow the process that I demonstrated in the tutorial video on submitting your work.
 This involves: